Many people are wondering, is Beachbody a MLM (a multi-level marketing business)?

 Most network marketing businesses have very little to no risk.
 Most “brick and mortar” businesses require significant capital before you can even hang up a sign.
 This is not the case when joining a network marketing business.
 This is a significant fact because it enable anyone to be able to join and in the competitive world of home businesses and franchises, we have no equals other than other network marketing businesses.

 Another great aspect of being part of a network marketing business is that there is literally no ceilings or limits on the amount of income that can be earned.
 Most workers are paid by the hour or a fixed salary and there are only so many hours in a day, which limits how much they are able to make.
 Even high paid professions have limits to how much can be made, a lawyer can only bill so many hours in a day and a doctor can only perform a handful of surgeries in a day.
 Some great people working in traditional business haven’t had a raise in ten years.
 But, in our case, we can create a raise for our family everyday if we choose.
 Since we can sponsor an unlimited number of people who can each do the same, we are ultimately paid on the efforts of hundreds of thousands individuals.
-The fact that it is possible to earn 10K a week, or 100K a month is very exciting.
-I’ve personally met people that are making that kind of money and even more, so I know it is possible.

 Network Marketing Isn’t Perfect… It’s Just Better!